chassor/Erlang-project/README.md

 * choose fitness func</b>.
 * choose resolution of simulation.
 * choose number of sensors, neurons, actuators for initial NN.
-* Insert the short/long names of all the nodes separated by comma .
+* Insert the short/long names of all the nodes separated by (,) .
 * Click 'start'
-* if there are no connection problem the simulation will start.
+* if there are no connection problems the simulation will start.
+* you can stop the simulation and run another one with different values
 <br />
 <br />